manfredsteyer/ng-add-article/article.md

 }
 ```

-To prevent the need for importing the module manually and for remembering the structure of the configuration object, the following sections will present a schematic for this.
+To prevent the need for importing the module manually and for remembering the structure of the configuration object, the following sections present a schematic for this.

 ## Getting started